Leader of Fine Gael: Background

 Varadkar became Leader of Fine Gael and Taoiseach in 2017 succeeding Enda Kenny upon his resignation.
 He led the Fine Gael minority government into the 2020 general election where his party came third to Fianna Fáil and Sinn Féin.
 Fine Gael entered into a three party coalition government with their traditional rival, Fianna Fáil and the Green Party.
 He served as Tánaiste until 17 December 2022, where the positions of Taoiseach and Tánaiste rotated as part of an agreed cabinet reshuffle where he began his second term as Taoiseach while Martin succeeded him as Tánaiste.

 Leaders

 Deputy leaders

 The Deputy leader of Fine Gael is a senior politician within the Fine Gael political party in Ireland.
-The post is currently held by Simon Coveney, who was appointed deputy on 13 June 2017.
+The post is currently held by Helen McEntee, who was appointed deputy on 19 October 2024.

 Like other political party leaders, the leader of Fine Gael has the power to appoint or dismiss their deputy.
 The position is not an elected one and is largely honorific.